SAXOPHONIST/VOCALIST, BANDLEADER, EDUCATOR

-John is active in the Central New York music scene with a long history of professional performing experience playing all styles of music including straight-ahead classic jazz, smooth jazz, Latin, pop, rock, R&B, blues, funk, reggae, ethnic, sacred, and classical.
-A versatile saxophonist and vocalist, he has performed more than 3500 professional engagements including jazz festivals, winery and restaurant engagements, private parties, corporate functions, wedding ceremonies, cocktail hours and receptions, dance events, parks concerts, church and funeral services, Broadway shows, and concerts at the Turning Stone Casino and the New York State Fair.
+John is active in the Central New York music scene with a long history of professional performing experience playing all styles of music including straight-ahead jazz, swing, smooth jazz, pop, R&B, rock, Latin, blues, funk, reggae, ethnic, sacred, and classical.
+A versatile saxophonist and vocalist, he has performed nearly 4000 professional engagements including jazz festivals, winery and restaurant engagements, private parties, corporate functions, wedding ceremonies, cocktail hours and receptions, dance events, parks concerts, church and funeral services, Broadway shows, and concerts at the Turning Stone Casino and the New York State Fair.

-John has developed an extensive performing resume playing saxophone with many of Central New York’s finest professional groups, including The Central New York Jazz Orchestra, Salt City Jazz Collective, Mario DeSantis Orchestra, Stan Colella Orchestra, Jack Kreischer Orchestra, Syracuse New Music Society, Syracuse Concert Band, Dunes and the Del-Tunes, Four on the Floor, Larry Campanelli Quartet, Bob Cooper Band, Sunday Night Road Band, Midnite Mood, New Day, Alibi, The Don Martin Duo, Todd Hobin, Ronnie Leigh, the Ripcords, Bad Husbands Club, Midlife Crisis, The Destination and many others.
+John has developed an extensive performing resume playing saxophone with many of Central New York’s finest professional groups, including The Central New York Jazz Orchestra, Salt City Jazz Collective, Mario DeSantis Orchestra, Stan Colella Orchestra, Jack Kreischer Orchestra, Syracuse New Music Society, Syracuse Concert Band, Odyessey, Dunes and the Del-Tunes, Four on the Floor, Larry Campanelli Quartet, Bob Cooper Band, Sunday Night Road Band, Midnite Mood, New Day, Alibi, The Don Martin Duo, Diana Jacobs Band, Todd Hobin, Ronnie Leigh, the Ripcords, Bad Husbands Club, Midlife Crisis, The Destination and many others.
 John has also performed with nationally and regionally known jazz and contemporary music artists including The Temptations, Bobby Rydell, Rick Montalbano, Dino Losito, and Joe Riposo.
 He is a life member of Local 78 of the American Federation of Musicians.

-As a bandleader, John formed his own successful jazz band, dance band, and Christian duo.
-John’s jazz band has performed at more than 1000 professional engagements throughout Central New York including winery and restaurant engagements, cocktail hours, wine tastings, fundraisers, jazz festivals, jazz concerts, private events, and corporate functions.
+As a bandleader, John formed his own successful jazz combo, dance band, and Christian duo.
+John’s jazz combo has performed at nearly 1500 professional engagements throughout Central New York including winery and restaurant engagements, cocktail hours, wine tastings, fundraisers, jazz festivals, jazz concerts, private events, and corporate functions.
 His dance band has performed at more than 1500 professional engagements including wedding receptions, private parties, and corporate functions.
 John’s band client list includes some of the most prestigious companies and organizations in Central New York.